pesader/pesader.github.io/content/posts/1st-contribution-hackathon/index.md

 ![](widgets.png)

-Widgets' behaviur and appearance can be configured with a programming language (C, Python, Rust, Javascript, Vala, etc) and/or a markup language (XML, Blueprint, etc).
+Widgets' behavior and appearance can be configured with a programming language (C, Python, Rust, JavaScript, Vala, etc) and/or a markup language (XML, Blueprint, etc).

 - **Graphical applications**: